janie-lee-developer/fe-take-home/README.md

 This is the take home test that we use to let you showcase your frontend skills.
 This README will provide some helpful links for you to use as you build out your solution as well as general guidance on what we are looking for.

+## Getting started

+1. First thing you should do is fork the fe-take-home repo.
+Once forked you can commit and push your changes into the forked version of the repo.
+2. You will be utilizing the Hyperspace SDK/API to build out your solution.
+The docs can be found [here](https://docs.hyperspace.xyz/hype/developer-guide/overview).
+The main APIs you will be using will be found in this [section](https://docs.hyperspace.xyz/hype/developer-guide/api-calls)

 ## Running the frontend

 ```bash
 yarn install
 yarn start (app should come up on localhost:3000)
 ```

-## Getting started

-1. Make sure that you are on your own branch of this repo.
-Your branch name should be named `[your-name]-candidate`.
-You should **NOT** be commiting/pushing code directly to the `main` branch.
-So, double check that before pushing any changes.
-2. You will be utilizing the Hyperspace SDK/API to build out your solution.
-The docs can be found [here](https://docs.hyperspace.xyz/hype/developer-guide/overview).
-The main APIs you will be using will be found in this [section](https://docs.hyperspace.xyz/hype/developer-guide/api-calls)

 ## The codebase